 Then for the second technique (once you have brined your chosen cut of meat) I want you to roast (or BBQ) it.
 Again I will be giving you guidelines and rules on how to roast your cut of meat.
 The roasting guidelines can be used for meat, vegetables, nuts and seeds.
 For our non-meat eating cooks I want you to use the roasting guidelines to roast a selection of vegetables and/or nuts or seeds to perfection.

 Soaking in brine improves the taste and the moistness of all fowl (chicken, turkey, goose, duck and guinea fowl), also it works on lean red- and lean white-meats, fish, most seafood and most nuts and seeds.
 It is simple, cheap and effective and will ensure that your Christmas roast will be the tastiest you have ever made.
-All you do is brine your cut of meat and then proceed as normal, you will find that the roast is juicy and the skin has a lovely colour.
+All you do is brine your cut of meat and then proceed as normal, you will find that the roast is juicy and the skin has a lovely color.
 The recipe for all-purpose brine is simple – for each cup (240 ml) of water use 1 tablespoon (18 gm) of table salt this makes a 8% brine solution which can be used for most foods.
-(This is equivalent to 1 cup of table salt for each gallon (4 litres) of water.)
+(This is equivalent to 1 cup of table salt for each gallon (4 liters) of water.)

 Brining works in accordance with two principles, called diffusion and osmosis, these two principles like to keep things in equilibrium (or in stable balance).
 When brining a fowl for example, there is a greater concentration of salt and sugar outside of the fowl (in the brine) than inside the fowl (in the cells that make up its flesh).
 The law of diffusion states that the salt and sugar will naturally flow from the area of greater concentration (the brine) to lesser concentration (the cells).
 There is also a greater concentration of water, so to speak, outside of the fowl than inside.
 Here, too, the water will naturally flow from the area of greater concentration (the brine) to lesser concentration (the cells).
 When water moves in this fashion, the process is called osmosis.
 Once inside the cells, the salt and, to a lesser extent, the sugar causes the cell proteins to unravel, or denature.
 As the individual proteins unravel, they become more likely to interact with one another.
 This interaction results in the formation of a sticky matrix that captures and holds moisture.
 Once exposed to heat, the matrix gels and forms a barrier that keeps much of the water from leaking out as the meat cooks.
 Thus you have a roast that is both better seasoned and much more moist than when you started.